citrix/terraform-provider-citrixitm/README.md

 To build the provider, make sure you have a working Go installation.

 For simplicity, we'll assume that your `GOPATH` environment variable represents a single directory (e.g. `$HOME/go`).
 If yours names a set of directories then you'll need to adapt these instructions so that the `terraform-provider-citrixitm` repo is placed in a suitable location.
-If you face this situation, it might be worth setting up an isolated environment with its own `GOPATH` setting, as many of the Terraform provider build steps also make this assumption.

 Clone the `terraform-provider-citrixitm` repo: